-To determine the impact of changes to UTRs on a typical customer's bill, an approach of using the estimated transmission cost as a percentage of the total bill for the average transmission and distribution-connected customer, respectively, has been adopted as set out in Table 2 below.
+To determine the impact of changes to UTRs on a typical customer's bill, the OEB considers the estimated transmission cost as a percentage of the total bill for the average transmission and distribution-connected customer, respectively.
+The impacts are set out in Table 2, below.

-Line Component 2022 UTR 2023 UTR 1 Revenue requirement (\$ millions) 2,060.9 2,139.0 2 % Increase (decrease) in revenue requirement 1 3.8% 3 % Impact of load forecast decrease (increase) 4=2+3 Net impact on average transmission rates 5 Transmission rates as a % of transmission-connected customer's total bill 6=45 Estimated average transmission-connected customer's bill impact 7 Transmission rates as a % of distribution-connected customer's total bill 8=47 Estimated average distribution-connected customer's bill impact
+Line Component UTRs - effective January 1, 2023 UTRs - effective July 1, 2023 1 Revenue requirement (\$ millions) 2 % Increase (decrease) in revenue requirement 3 % Impact of load forecast decrease (increase) 4=2+3 Net impact on average transmission rates 5 Transmission rates as a % of transmission-connected customer's total bill 6=45 Estimated average transmission-connected customer's bill impact 7 Transmission rates as a % of distribution-connected customer's total bill 8=47 Estimated average distribution-connected customer's bill impact